Vivek-04022001/documentation/plone.app.dexterity/advanced/static-resources.md

 ## Registering resources with Plone's resource registries

-Sometimes it is more appropriate to register a stylesheet with Plone's `portal_css` registry (or a JavaScript file with `portal_javascripts`), rather than add the registration on a per-template basis.
+Sometimes it's more appropriate to register a stylesheet with Plone's `portal_css` registry (or a JavaScript file with `portal_javascripts`), rather than add the registration on a per-template basis.
 This ensures that the resource is available site-wide.

 ```{note}